Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 {% highlight java linenos=table %}
 .filter(i ->
         Arrays
-        	// convert array to stream to be able to use java 8 features .stream(annotations[i])
+        	// convert array to a stream to be able to use java 8 features .stream(annotations[i])
-                // check if any of argument annotations meet this condition .filter(a -> a instanceof ChangeParam)
+                // check if any of argument annotations meet the condition .filter(a -> a instanceof ChangeParam)
                 .findAny()
                 .isPresent())
 {% endhighlight %}

-And as a final point we add `.findFirst();` to get the first argument index which meet the above conditions.
+And as a final point we add `.findFirst();` to get the first argument index which have `@ChangeParam` annotation.

-This is more natural style to write the code, write it more and you will get used to it.
+This is a functional style to write the code and it is closer to natural language, write it more and you will get used to it.
 Just try!

 We have got the index.
 We can change that argument and do whatever we want with it before the function starts.
 Oh, and how do we actually execute a function?